nitmir/django-cas-server/README.rst

 Template settings
 -----------------

-* ``CAS_LOGO_URL``: Url to the logo showed in the up left corner on the default templates.
+* ``CAS_LOGO_URL``: URL to the logo showed in the up left corner on the default templates.
 Set it to ``False`` to disable it.

 * ``CAS_LOGIN_TEMPLATE``: Path to the template showed on ``/login`` then the user is not autenticated.
 The default is ``"cas_server/login.html"``.
-* ``CAS_WARN_TEMPLATE``: Path to the template showed on ``/login?service=...`` then the user is authenticated and has asked to be warned before beeing connected to a service.
+* ``CAS_WARN_TEMPLATE``: Path to the template showed on ``/login?service=...`` then the user is authenticated and has asked to be warned before being connected to a service.
 The default is ``"cas_server/warn.html"``.
 * ``CAS_LOGGED_TEMPLATE``: Path to the template showed on ``/login`` then to user is authenticated.
 The default is ``"cas_server/logged.html"``.